normschaeffer/Flex-API-Docs/README.md

 #### Useful Methods
 - Business location - get locationID for Inspirmedia - Main (used for some lookups) *this should be declared a constant in appdev for IM, since there is only one location*

-- Equipment List - contains methods to get list from pull sheet?? *need to use global search to find Pull Sheet unique id*
+- Equipment List<a name="equipment-list></a> - contains methods to get list from pull sheet?? *need to use global search to find Pull Sheet unique id*

  ***Sample response from Equipment List api/equipment-list/{id}***